reactjs/rfcs/text/0000-signals-and-slots.md

 The beauty of this is that nothing breaks even if a signal or a slot is not implemented.
-Remove the `useSignal` code from Button or the `message` prop from Banner, and both will continue to work just fine.
+Remove the `useSignal` code from Button or the `useSlot` value from App, and although the behavior will not be as desired, all components will continue to work.

 Once implemented, developers can start adopting it at their own pace.
-Library maintainers can add it to their packages without breaking anything, and then just simply list the signals emitted in the documentation.
+Library maintainers can add it to their packages without breaking anything and then just list the signals emitted in the documentation.
 Developers can then start using those signals at their own leisure.

 Signals can immediately be added to any React component without change.
-Developers can then start migrating away from any state-management solutions because existing param names can continue to be used as-is, or new params can be added as needed.
+Developers can then start migrating away from any state-management solutions by capturing signals using `useSlot()` and passing the value to a component.

 # How we teach this

 This should be thought of as the natural evolution of functional-style React.
-Slots are just regular props for a React component, and signals are just events/messages defined by a React component.
+Slots are just regular values that can be passed to a React component, and signals are just events/messages defined by a React component.

 All existing React concepts still apply, just like all other React Hooks.
 No major changes to the React documentation are needed, and learning how to